Osnabrück Zoo: Subterranean Zoo

 In an underground tunnel, visitors can observe earth dwellers such as naked mole rats, black tailed prairie dogs, lesser hedgehog tenreks, coruros, rats, tarantulas and Mechow's mole-rats.
 On around 500 m2, visitors have special insights into the animal structures.
 The construction costs of the underground zoo amounted to around 1.2 million euros.
 In 2017, an area originally conceived as an exhibition space was converted into a bat grotto.
 It houses Pallas's long-tongued bats (Glossophaga soricina), from the leaf-nose family.

 Samburu (Africa)

 In Samburu, giraffes, ostriches, greater kudus, waterbucks, rock hyraxes, bush hyraxes, demoiselle cranes, village weavers, greater flamingos, meerkats, lions and impalas are found on around two hectares.
 In the safari camp you can dine and watch the animals at the same time.
 The facility is named after the Samburu National Reserve, a national park in northern Kenya.

 Takamanda (Africa)

-The African area "Takamanda" is home to bongos, Chapman's zebras, donkeys, goats, drills, red river hogs, African forest buffalos, chimpanzees, servals, spotted hyenas, warthogs, turacos, hamerkops, white-headed buffalo weavers, glossy starlings, the endangered Diana monkey and banded mongooses.
+The African area "Takamanda" is home to bongos, Chapman's zebras, donkeys, goats, drills, red river hogs, African forest buffalos, chimpanzees, servals, spotted hyenas, waterbucks, blue wildebeests, hartebeests, warthogs, turacos, hamerkops, white-headed buffalo weavers, glossy starlings, the endangered Diana monkey and banded mongooses.
 A total of 80 animals live on the 5.5 hectare area, which is modeled on a savannah landscape and named after a national park in Cameroon.
 There is also a tree house village "Makatanda" in this themed landscape, with a playground and petting zoo.